 For me, racing isn’t just a hobby or summer fun, it is a community.
 A group of people with the same passion and a desire to see the sport flourish.
 We all may have different favorites at the local circle track or enjoy completely different forms of the sport altogether, but somehow when the checkered flag flies or the end of the ¼-mile is reached we are all cheering the same.
 That is the true heart of motorsports and what I enjoy the very most.

-As a board member of the Michigan Motorsports Hall of Fame, I am given the opportunity to help honor and work with individuals from all different forms of competition and it has truly broadened my horizons.
+As a board member of the Michigan Motorsports Hall of Fame from 2005-2020, I was given the opportunity to help honor and work with individuals from all different forms of competition and it has truly broadened my horizons.
 I love to watch everything from stock car action, to open-wheel excitement, the thrilling ¼-mile, to the back-roads where rally cars fly.

 In 2008 I was given the great opportunity to write for National Speed Sport News.
 In the spring of 2011 NSSN moved to an electronic format and my columns at www.nationalspeedsportnews.com feature regional racing stars-of which there are many in this area.